buoyancy99/MineTorch/tutorials/how_to_create_minetorch/README.md

 ```

 ### Step7.
 Test HTML code in Browser
-we can test the above created html file in the browser
+we can test the above created html file by opening it in the browser

 ## References:
 * https://github.com/google/blockly